Bins and recycling collections

 We collect garden waste as a paid for subscription service.
 There are 25 fortnightly collections of garden waste per year.

-This is a free service to collect clinical waste and sharp instruments (for example scalpels and needles) and dispose of them safely.
-Healthcare waste must not be put in with normal household waste, however incontinence waste and babies nappies can be double bagged and placed in your general waste bin (black/grey).
+This is a free service to collect clinical waste and sharp instruments and dispose of these safely.
+Healthcare waste must not be put in with normal household waste (black/grey bin).

-Your GP or other healthcare professional will have a Clinical Waste Referral Form which they must submit to us and then we will contact you to let you know what to do.
+To access this service your GP or other healthcare professional will have a Clinical Waste Referral Form which they must submit to us and then we will contact you to let you know what to do.
+The form to be completed by a GP or other healthcare professional can be downloaded below:

 If you do not have enough space in your waste bin due to incontinence waste please fill in an additional capacity form as you may be entitled to use an extra bin.